Ziqi-Li/GEO4162C/README.md

 ## Grading and Assignments

+Your final grade is based on the following components:

 | **Course component**   | **Points**   |
 | ---------------------- | ------------ |
 | 6 assignments          | 6 x 10  = 60 |